feconroses/item_catalog/README.md

 # About

 Application that provides a list of items within a variety of categories as well as provide a user registration and authentication system.
 Registered users have the ability to post, edit and delete items and categories.

+The application also provides a JSON API for getting all the categories, obtaining the items in a particular category and getting tbe information about a specific item.

 This is a RESTful web application that uses Python framework Flask, SQLite and Google OAuth authentication.

 # Requirements